Mucormycosis: History

-The first case of mucormycosis was possibly one described by Friedrich Küchenmeister in 1855.
+The first described case of mucormycosis was possibly one described by Friedrich Küchenmeister in 1855.
 Fürbringer first described the disease in the lungs in 1876.
 In 1884, Lichtheim established the development of the disease in rabbits and described two species; Mucor corymbifera and Mucor rhizopodiformis, later known as Lichtheimia and Rhizopus, respectively.
 In 1943, its association with poorly controlled diabetes was reported in three cases with severe sinus, brain, and eye involvement.

 In 1953, Saksenaea vasiformis, found to cause several cases, was isolated from Indian forest soil, and in 1979, P. C. Misra examined soil from an Indian mango orchard, from where they isolated Apophysomyces, later found to be a major cause of mucormycosis.
 Several species of mucorales have since been described.
 When cases were reported in the United States in the mid-1950s, the author thought it to be a new disease resulting from the use of antibiotics, ACTH and steroids.
 Until the latter half of the 20th century, the only available treatment was potassium iodide.
 In a review of cases involving the lungs diagnosed following flexible bronchoscopy between 1970 and 2000, survival was found to be better in those who received combined surgery and medical treatment, mostly with amphotericin B.